Student Services

 Buckeye Valley Gifted Services

-As defined by the Ohio Department of Education (ODE), "gifted" means students who perform or show potential for performing at remarkably high levels of accomplishment when compared to others of their age, experience, or environment and who are identified under Division (A), (B), (C), or (D) of Section 3324.03 of the Revised Code.
+As defined by the Ohio Department of Education & Workforce (ODEW), “gifted” means students who perform or show potential for performing at remarkable high levels of accomplishment when compared to others of their age, experience, or environment and who are identified under Division (A), (B), (C), or (D) of Section 3324.03 of the Revised Code.

 Identification

-Buckeye Valley follows the state's criteria for identifying gifted learners.
-Students can be identified as having Superior Cognitive Ability by earning a qualifying score on a state-approved ability assessment as outlined in the "Assessments Approved for Gifted Identification and Prescreening," published by ODE.
-Whole-grade testing for Superior Cognitive Ability occurs in 2nd and 5th Grade.
-Students may also be identified with Creative Thinking Ability based on criteria set forth by ODE during the 2nd and 5th-grade testing windows.
+Buckeye Valley follows the state’s criteria for identifying gifted learners.
+Students can be identified as having Superior Cognitive Ability by earning a qualifying score on a state-approved ability assessment as outlined in the “Assessments Approved for Gifted Identification and Prescreening,” published by ODEW.
+Whole-grade testing for Superior Cognitive Ability occurs in 2nd and 5th grade.
+Students may also be identified with Creative Thinking Ability based on criteria set forth by ODEW during the 2nd and 5th grade testing windows.

-Buckeye Valley uses the NWEA Measures for Academic Progress (MAP) assessment to identify Specific Academic Ability in Math and reading.
-Students in K through 8th grade take this test multiple times a year and are identified as having Specific Academic Ability if they score in the 95th percentile or above.
+Buckeye Valley uses the NWEA Measures for Academic Progress (MAP) assessment to identify Specific Academic Ability in math and reading.
+Students in 2nd through 8th grade take this test multiple times a year, and are identified as having Specific Academic Ability if they score in the 95th percentile or above.
 Buckeye Valley uses performance evaluation tools and checklists to identify Visual and Performing Arts Ability when requested by referral.

-Families may request gifted identification testing during one of our two referral windows by using the form found here.
+Families may request gifted identification testing during one of our two referral windows by using the form found here: BV Gifted Identification Referral Form.
 There will be two referral windows each year, and testing will occur the following month:

 Fall, open September 1-30